Where can I get an interest-free loan?

 Interest-free overdrafts

-Some types of bank accounts allow you to spend from your overdraft without being charged interest.
+Certain bank accounts may allow you to spend from your overdraft without being charged interest.
 This can be done in two different ways.

 If you continue to spend past this point, you will pay interest on anything you’ve spent over the interest-free amount.